glennga/sql-process/README.md

 All successful operations are returned with a code of 0.
 All errors are returned with a code of -1 and the errors are prefixed with the string `Error: `.
 Below are a list of common errors and their appropriate fixes.

 ### runSQL.py Errors
-Message | Fix
+*Any other errors found with `runSQL.py` are a result of running the programs below. * Message | Fix
 --- | ---
- `Usage: python3 runSQL.py [hostname] [port]` | An incorrect number of arguments was supplied.
+ `Usage: python3 runSQL.py [clustercfg] [sqlfile/csv]` | An incorrect number of arguments was supplied.
 There must exist exactly two arguments to this program.
+`[Errno 2] No such file or directory: 'XXXXXX'` | The supplied arguments do not exist or cannot be found.
+`Could not walk parse tree with given SQL.` | The given SQL file is invalid.
+Ensure that the format follows the SQLite3 syntax.
+`No terminating semicolon.` | The given SQL file contains no terminating semicolon.
+Add one to the end of your file.

 ### runDDL.py Errors
 Message | Fix
 --- | ---
- `Usage: python3 runDDL.py [hostname] [port]` | An incorrect number of arguments was supplied.
+ `Usage: python3 runDDL.py [clustercfg] [ddlfile]` | An incorrect number of arguments was supplied.
 There must exist exactly two arguments to this program.
+`[Errno 2] No such file or directory: 'XXXXXX'` | The supplied arguments do not exist or cannot be found.
+`Could not walk parse tree with given SQL.` | The given SQL file is invalid.
+Ensure that the format follows the SQLite3 syntax.
+`No terminating semicolon.` | The given SQL file contains no terminating semicolon.
+Add one to the end of your file.
+`Cannot connect to the catalog.
+No statement executed.` | The catalog node catalog be reached.
+Ensure that the daemon is running for the catalog.

 ### runLCSV.py Errors
 Message | Fix
 --- | ---
- `Usage: python3 runLCSV.py [hostname] [port]` | An incorrect number of arguments was supplied.
+ `Usage: python3 runLCSV.py [clustercfg] [csv]` | An incorrect number of arguments was supplied.
 There must exist exactly two arguments to this program.
+`[Errno 2] No such file or directory: 'XXXXXX'` | The supplied arguments do not exist or cannot be found.

 ### runSSQL.py Errors
 Message | Fix
 --- | ---
- `Usage: python3 runSSQL.py [hostname] [port]` | An incorrect number of arguments was supplied.
+ `Usage: python3 runSSQL.py [clustercfg] [sqlfile]` | An incorrect number of arguments was supplied.
 There must exist exactly two arguments to this program.
+`[Errno 2] No such file or directory: 'XXXXXX'` | The supplied arguments do not exist or cannot be found.
+`Could not walk parse tree with given SQL.` | The given SQL file is invalid.
+Ensure that the format follows the SQLite3 syntax.
+`No terminating semicolon.` | The given SQL file contains no terminating semicolon.
+Add one to the end of your file.
+`Cannot connect to the catalog.
+No statement executed.` | The catalog node catalog be reached.
+Ensure that the daemon is running for the catalog.

 ### runJSQL.py Errors
 Message | Fix
 --- | ---
- `Usage: python3 runJSQL.py [hostname] [port]` | An incorrect number of arguments was supplied.
+ `Usage: python3 runJSQL.py [clustercfg] [sqlfile]` | An incorrect number of arguments was supplied.
 There must exist exactly two arguments to this program.
+`[Errno 2] No such file or directory: 'XXXXXX'` | The supplied arguments do not exist or cannot be found.
+`Could not walk parse tree with given SQL.` | The given SQL file is invalid.
+Ensure that the format follows the SQLite3 syntax.
+`No terminating semicolon.` | The given SQL file contains no terminating semicolon.
+Add one to the end of your file.
+`Cannot connect to the catalog.
+No statement executed.` | The catalog node catalog be reached.
+Ensure that the daemon is running for the catalog.

 ### parDBd.py Errors
 Message | Fix
 --- | ---
  `Usage: python3 parDBd.py [hostname] [port]` | An incorrect number of arguments was supplied.
 There must exist exactly two arguments to this program.
-`invalid literal for int() with base 10: 'XXXXX'` | The port number could not be parsed.
+`Could not interpret the given port argument.` | The port number could not be parsed.
 Ensure that the hostname is specified first, followed by the port.
 `[Errno 99] Cannot assign requested address` | A socket cannot be created with the given hostname.
 Double check the hostname passed.
 `Socket Error: [Errno 98] Address is already in use.` | The specified port is already in use.
 Use another port.